Risk Management provides independent oversight and applies an integrated approach to managing current and emerging risks.

 The risk management framework sets out how Swiss Re organises and applies its risk management practices to ensure that all activities are conducted in line with the principles and limits mandated by the Group Risk Policy.

 The framework comprises the following major elements:

-- Risk governance documentation, incl.
-Group Risk Policy
+- Risk governance documentation, including Group Risk Policy

 - Key risk management principles

 - Fundamental roles for delegated risk-taking

 - Organisation of risk management, including responsibilities at Board and executive level

 Swiss Re applies a differentiated governance approach at legal entity level, depending on the materiality of individual entities.
 SRZ, SRCS and SRLC, as well as major legal entities within the Group that are designated as so-called “Level I entities”, are subject to enhanced governance, which includes the following requirements:

 - Develop and maintain corporate and risk governance documentation that governs the responsibilities of the legal entity Board, committees and management

 - Establish an Audit Committee as well as a Finance and Risk Committee to support the legal entity Board in performing its oversight responsibility for risk and capital steering